tobiaszgala/ezscraper/README.md

 Simple, low-dependency web scraping module for nodejs.

 ## About
 EZscraper is a simple web scraping module build on top of well maintained JSDOM module.
-It was created while working on showcase project for Treehouse tech degree.
+It was created while working on the showcase project for Treehouse tech degree.
 Feel free to contribute and also... please share your projects with me!

 ## Installation
 ```